-To some critics, Iris's work may be too much to handle – considered to be the domain of ultra-avantgarde individualists – but this would only seem to be confirmation of how artistic her point of view over fashion is.
+To some critics, her work may be too much to handle – considered to be the domain of ultra-avantgarde individualists.
+However this would only seem to confirm of how artistic her point of view of fashion is.
 In fact, it could be said that each of her designs is a piece of art.

-Given this perception of van Herpen’s work, perhaps it comes as little surprise that this successful woman of 33 who interned with some of the best, including Alexander McQueen and Claudy Jongstra, has already worked with a who’s who of the world’s show business elite, including Beyoncé, Tilda Swinton or Lady Gaga.
-Another key accomplishment was having been the youngest designer ever to exhibit at the Paris Haute Couture Fashion Week in 2011.
+Given this perception of van Herpen’s work, perhaps it comes as little surprise that this successful woman of 37 has already worked with a who’s who of the world’s show business elite, including Beyoncé, Tilda Swinton, and Lady Gaga.
+Another key accomplishment was being the youngest designer ever to exhibit at the Paris Haute Couture Fashion Week in 2011.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!